CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph: METHOD

 \subsection{Low-Level Skills}

-In our work, we implement several primitive skills, including opening, lifting, pushing, collecting objects, sitting, and flipping.
-The skill output by the task planner consists of the skill name from our skill library and the target object index.
-Given this skill information, we execute the corresponding skill to explore the environment.
+We implement several primitive skills, including opening, lifting, pushing, collecting objects, sitting, and flipping.
+The skill output by the task planner consists of the skill name from our skill library and the target object index. \rebuttal{These skills then query the 3D relational object graph and leverage the objects' semantic and geometric information to ground actions in the real world.} Given this skill information, we execute the corresponding skill to explore the environment, as demonstrated in Figure~\ref{fig:method} (c).

-Specifically, we construct the following manipulation skills using heuristics, including \texttt{open}, \texttt{flip}, \texttt{lift}, \texttt{push}, \texttt{sit}, and \texttt{collect}: \begin{itemize}[leftmargin=10pt] \item \texttt{open}: To open a cabinet, we first detect the handle object node and the cabinet object node.
+Specifically, we construct the following manipulation skills using heuristics, including \texttt{open}, \texttt{flip}, \texttt{lift}, \texttt{push}, \texttt{sit}, and \texttt{collect}: \begin{itemize}[leftmargin=10pt] \item \texttt{open}: We first detect the handle object node and the cabinet object node.
 Using Principal Component Analysis (PCA), we determine the axis of the handle and the normal axis of the cabinet.
 Then we can command the end-effector to approach the handle and grasp it.
 Since the cabinet’s articulation is unknown, we initially open the door using impedance control and adjust the target end-effector position and orientation according to manipulation feedback.

 In addition, to make the skill more robust, we take in the grasping feedback.
 If the grasping fails, we will retry the grasping with different action parameters.

 \item \texttt{flip}: We assume that the robot only flips boxes that are open.
 The end-effector first approaches the open box from above in a top-down pose, then pushes the box down on its side to flip it over.